-DRAFT FINDING OF NO SIGNIFICANT IMPACT
+FINDING OF NO SIGNIFICANT IMPACT

 I. Purpose of Finding of No Significant Impact (FONSI): The National Environmental Policy Act (NEPA) requires the preparation of an Environmental Impact Statement (EIS) for any proposal for a major Federal action significantly affecting the quality of the human environment.
 42 U.S.C. § 4332(C).
-The Council on Environmental Quality (CEQ) Regulations direct agencies to prepare a Finding of No Significant Impact (FONSI) when an action not otherwise excluded will not have a significant impact on the human environment.
-40 CFR §§ 1500.4(b), 1500.5(b), & 1501.6.
-To evaluate whether a significant impact on the human environment is likely, the CEO regulations direct agencies to analyze the potentially affected environment and the degree of the effects of the proposed action.
-40 CFR § 1501.3(b).
-In doing so, agencies should consider the geographic extent of the affected area (i.e., national, regional or local), the resources located in the affected area (40 CFR § 1501.3(b)(1)), and whether the project is considered minor or small-scale (NAO 216-6A CM, Appendix A-2).
-In considering the degree of effect on these resources, agencies should examine, as appropriate, short- and long-term effects, beneficial and adverse effects, and effects on public health and safety, as well as effects that would violate laws for the protection of the environment (40 CFR § 1501.3(b)(2)(i)-(iv); NAO 216-6A CM Appendix A-2 - A-3), and the magnitude of the effect (e.g., negligible, minor, moderate, major).
-CEQ identifies specific criteria for consideration.
-40 CFR § 1501.3(b)(2)(i)-(iv).
+Agencies may issue a Finding of No Significant Impact (FONSI) if they determine that a proposed agency action will not have a significant effect on the human environment and therefore does not require the issuance of an EIS.
+Id. § 4336e(7); 40 C.F.R. § 1500.5(b).
+Agencies examine both the context of the proposed action and the intensity of the effect to determine whether an adverse effect of such action is significant.
+40 C.F.R. § 1501.3(d).

+Agencies examine the significance of the action in several contexts, including the characteristics of the geographic area, such as proximity to unique or sensitive resources or communities with environmental justice concerns; the potential global, national, regional, and local contexts (as appropriate); as well as the duration, including short-and long-term effects.
+Id. § 1501.3(d)(1).
+In examining the intensity of the effect, there are several specific criteria for the agency's consideration.
+Id. § 1501.3(d)(2).
 Each criterion is discussed below with respect to the proposed action and considered individually as well as in combination with the others.

-In preparing this FONSI, we reviewed the Environmental Assessment (EA) for a Proposed Regulatory Amendment to allow longline pot gear in the Bering Sea (BS) Greenland turbot (Reinhardtius hippoglossoides) fishery which evaluates the affected area, the scale and geographic extent of the proposed action, and the degree of effects on those resources (including the duration of impact, and whether the impacts were adverse and/or beneficial and their magnitude).
+In preparing this FONSI, we reviewed the Environmental Assessment (EA) for a Regulatory Amendment to allow longline pot gear in the Bering Sea (BS) Greenland turbot (Reinhardtius hippoglossoides) fishery which evaluates the affected area, the scale and geographic extent of the final action, and the degree of effects on those resources (including the duration of impact, and whether the impacts were adverse and/or beneficial and their magnitude).
 The EA is hereby incorporated by reference.
 40 CFR § 1501.6(b).